psychiatric-genomics-consortium/sex-stratified-depression/README.md

 #### Step 4

 Step 4 is to determine the PCs that will be included as covariates in the GWAS.
 The first 4 PCs and thereafter each component nominally associated (_P_ < 0.05) with case-control status should be included.
-A logistic regression of depression status on each component in turn should be used to determine an association and this can be achieved using the [4_Associated_PCAs.r](https://github.com/psychiatric-genomics-consortium/sex-stratified-depression/blob/master/post_imputation/4_Associated_PCAs.r) R code by running:
+A logistic regression of depression status on each component in turn should be used to determine an association and if you ran Step 3, this can be achieved using the [4_Associated_PCAs.r](https://github.com/psychiatric-genomics-consortium/sex-stratified-depression/blob/master/post_imputation/4_Associated_PCAs.r) R code by running:

 ```
 module load r